byu-cpe/ecen192/_labs/Y-Board_Introduction.md

 }
 ```

 Replace the previous code with this example code under the `loop_exploration()` function to test it out.
 Feel free to change the delay time, brightness, or colors of the LEDs as you wish.
+Try not to spend more than a minute or two on this.

-### Challenge 2
+### Activity 2
 - Make a single LED circle the board continueously.
 Use whatever color or delay time you wish and show a neighbor when you have completed this challenge.
-    - Hint: use the code from the For Loops section as a base, change the number of LEDs, and make it loop forever (using `while(true)`).
+    - Hint: use the code from the For Loops section as a base, change the number of LEDs, and make it loop forever (putting everything inside a `while(true)` loop, like in the example above).

 <p align="center">
 <img src="{% link assets/Y-Badge_Intro/LED_looping.gif%}" width="300"/>